phmullins/awesome-macos/readme.md

-### Awesome MacOS Software v1.9.9 ([Clu](https://tron.fandom.com/wiki/Clu))
+### Awesome MacOS Software v2.0.0 ([W.O.P.R](https://youtu.be/iRsycWRQrc8))

 <img width="100" height="100" alt="icon_macos_02" src="assets/icon_macos_02.png">

 A curated list of fantastically awesome software for Apple's macOS operating system.
 This list was inspired by [Awesome Sysadmin](https://github.com/kahun/awesome-sysadmin).
 Legend: Open Source apps = ![Open Source][oss].
 Paid apps = ![Dollar][mon].
-If an app dosen't have either icon then it should be considered free.
+Free apps have a ![Free][free] icon.
+Any app with a yellow star (![Star][fav]) is one of my favorites and something that I recommend you check out.
 Note: I wanted to have a little fun with the version numbers, so starting with v1.9.4, all versions will be named after sci-fi robots, androids, cyborgs, supercomputers, etc.

 - [Academics](#academics)
 - [Anti-Virus](#anti-virus)